YemenOpenSource/school-management-system/README.md

   - [x] students -> departmen
   - [ ] subjects -> departmen -> this will be updated from the api then resolve
 - [ ] dynamic breadcrump
+- [x] add image update for user update endpoint
+- [ ] convert image url to file for the update user file.

 **profiles:**
 - [x] dashboard page for general information